jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   815 "Speeches, addresses, etc., American"
   816 "American letters"
   817 "American wit and humor"
-  # 818 seems to have authors who wrote in more than one of the genres above
+# 818 Seems to Have Authors Who Wrote in More than One of the Genres above
   818 "Authors, American" + American miscellany
-  # 819 is unassigned
+# 819 Is Unassigned
  820 "English literature"
   821 "English poetry"
   822 "English drama"